Fresh Corn Salsa

 Here is everything you’ll need:

-• Red Bell Pepper – Adds color, more wonderful flavor and crunch.
-Feel free to use your favorite color or omit it all together if you prefer.
+- Red Bell Pepper – Adds color, more wonderful flavor, and crunch.
+Feel free to use your favorite color or omit it altogether if you prefer.

-• Red Onion – Adds more color and texture.
-If don’t care for raw onions, ‘deflame’ them by cutting the onion into thin slices and soaking in hot water for 10 minutes before dicing.
+- Red Onion – Adds more color and texture.
+If you don’t care for raw onions, ‘deflame’ them by cutting them into thin slices and soaking in hot water for 10 minutes before dicing.
 Green onions will work well here too.

-• Salt – For a finishing touch and to bring out all the flavors.
-My favorite salt is pink mineral salt which adds essential minerals and trace elements.
+- Salt – For a finishing touch to bring out all the flavors.
+I use pink mineral salt, which adds essential minerals and trace elements.
 It’s delicious and I find I don’t need as much as traditional table salt.

 How To Cut Corn Off The Cob